qarmin/czkawka/instructions/Instruction.md

 Next these hashes are saved to file, to be able to open images without needing to hash it more times.

 Finally, each hash is compared with the others and if the distance between them is less than the maximum distance specified by the user, the images are considered similar and thrown from the pool of images to be searched.

+It is possible to choose one of 5 types of hashes - `Gradient`, `Mean`, `VertGradient`, `Blockhash`, `DoubleGradient`.
+Before calculating hashes usually images are resized with specific algorithm(`Lanczos3`, `Gaussian`, `CatmullRom`, `Triangle`, `Nearest`) to e.g. 8x8 or 16x16 image(allowed sizes - `4x4`, `8x8`, `16x16`), which allows simplifying later computations.
+Both size and filter can be adjusted in application.

+Each configuration saves results to different cache files to save users from invalid results.

+Some images broke hash functions and create hashes full of `0` or `255`, so these images are silently excluded(probably proper error reporting should be provided).

+You can test each algorithm with provided CLI tool, just put to folder `test.jpg` file and run inside this command `czkawka_cli tester -i`

+Some tidbits:
+- Smaller hash size not always means that calculating it will take more time
+- `Blockhash` is the only algorithm that don't resize images before hashing
+- `Nearest` resize algorithm can be faster even 5 times than any other available but provide worse results
 ### Broken Files
 This tool finds files which are corrupted or have an invalid extension.